-- 162-4.1 CHAIN LINK FENCE.
-Chain-link fence will be measured along the top of the fence from center to center of end posts, excluding the length occupied by gate openings. - 162-4.2 Gates will be measured as complete units.
+162-4.1 FENCE.
+Chain-link fence will be measured along the top of the fence from center to center of end posts, excluding the length occupied by gate openings.

+162-4.2 GATES.
+Gates will be measured as complete units.
+Temporary gates will not be measured for payment.